Diggen85/ESP-I2CCUL-Bridge/README.md

-### ESP-I2CCUL-Bridge
+# ESP-I2CCUL-Bridge

-Proof-of-Concept to connect many CUL devices over Wifi and Õnterface them like a SCC device, writen in Arduino C.
+Proof-of-Concept to connect many CUL devices over Wifi and √çnterface them like a SCC device, writen in Arduino C.
 Needs the I2CCUL firmware with an unique Address (see a-culfw fork)

 ##I2CCUL Device definition